 The college understands that certain health circumstances can significantly interfere with the ability to be engaged in academic work; when this happens, a method for modifying one's course load should be available that minimizes negative consequences.
-The Medical Withdrawal Policy allows students to withdraw from one, a few, or all of their courses without an academic penalty, i.e., the grade of "W" will be placed on the transcript and the student's grade point average will not be affected.
-Should you want to request a medical withdrawal - whether it be from all or just some courses - you should involve your academic advisor, the Vice-President/Dean of Student Life, and the Executive Director of The Wellness Center.
+The Medical Withdrawal Policy allows students to withdraw from courses without an academic penalty, i.e., the grade of "W" will be placed on the transcript and the student's grade point average will not be affected.